 We have entered into an omnibus agreement, as amended, or the Omnibus Agreement, with DCP Midstream, LLC.
 Under the Omnibus Agreement, we are required to reimburse DCP Midstream, LLC for certain costs incurred and centralized corporate functions performed by DCP Midstream, LLC on our behalf.
-During the three months ended March 31, 2008 and 2007, we incurred fees of \$2.4 million and \$1.7 million, respectively, under the Omnibus Agreement and other fees paid to DCP Midstream, LLC of \$0.5 million and \$0.6 million, respectively.
+Under the Omnibus Agreement, DCP Midstream, LLC provided parental guarantees, totaling \$63.0 million at September 30, 2008, to certain counterparties to our commodity derivative instruments.
+During the three months ended September 30, 2008 and 2007, we incurred \$2.4 million and \$2.1 million, respectively, for all fees under the Omnibus Agreement and incurred other fees to DCP Midstream, LLC of \$0.4 million for both periods.
+During the nine months ended September 30, 2008 and 2007, we incurred \$7.3 million and \$5.6 million, respectively, for all fees under the Omnibus Agreement and incurred other fees to DCP Midstream, LLC of \$1.3 million and \$1.6 million, respectively.